 Faulty Blood Alcohol Tests: Breathalyzers and other chemical tests used to decipher a driver’s blood alcohol content are notorious for providing inaccurate readings, which result in unjustified consequences.
 If an officer fails to administer a test accurately or there is an error in the test itself, the results may be inadmissible in court.

 Inaccurate Field Sobriety Test Results: There are numerous factors that can interfere with a field sobriety test.
 A police officer must watch a person’s balance, motor skills, and coordination to determine whether a suspected drunk driver is intoxicated; however, poor lighting, medical conditions, slippery roads, and other issues may cause a person to appear under the influence of alcohol and/or drugs even if he or she is not.

-Call a Dedicated DUI Defense Attorney
+Call a Dedicated Colorado Springs DUI Attorney

 With more than two decades as a Colorado criminal defense attorney, Timothy Bussey has the experience, resources, and connections to confidently provide the guidance his clients need when facing criminal charges.
 The dedicated team at The Bussey Law Firm, P.C. will work tirelessly on your behalf to ensure that the drunk driving charges against you are reduced or dropped completely.
 For a free and confidential case review, please call us at (719) 475-2555 or send us an email.